-Gross Technical Provisions at 20 February 2020 \$80.69m (2019: nil).
-Net Technical provisions were \$7.727m (2019: nil).
+Gross Technical Provisions at 20 February 2021 \$142.2m (2020: \$80.7m).
+Net Technical provisions were \$12.7m (2020: \$7.7m).

 Case reserves are inherently uncertain rely on:

 - The expertise of the claims handlers and their experience of assessing claims in different jurisdictions and of different types; and - The correct and timely entry of claims information onto the claims system before the year end.